 The LenSx laser used at our Austin, Texas practice provides our eye care patients with computer-controlled precision for their cataract eye surgery.
 It automates some of the most challenging steps of refractive cataract surgery.
 This femtosecond laser replaces the traditional hand-held blade to optimize all incisions for enhanced, reproducible surgical results.

 In traditional non-laser basic cataract surgery, the surgeon makes incisions and removes the cataract using surgical instruments and blades.
 However, during laser cataract surgery, several of the most critical steps of the surgical process are performed using an image-guided femtosecond laser.
-Austin Eye is proud to bring this revolutionary technology to Austin for our patients.

 On April 16, 2012, Austin Eye became the first eye surgery practice in Austin and one of the first five practices in Texas to offer laser cataract surgery when Dr. Shannon Wong performed the first laser cataract surgery procedure in Austin.

 We believe in providing our patients with the latest technology for vision correction.
 We were the first practice in Austin to use the femtosecond laser for all-laser, bladeless iLASIK surgery in 2002.
 Now we are using the latest evolution of femtosecond laser technology in cataract surgery.

 Watch this video to learn more about LenSx Laser Cataract Surgery and its benefits.

 Is laser cataract surgery better than traditional cataract surgery?